Mathematics

 The emphasis is still on developing fluency and nurturing the ability to reason in the relevant topics.
 GCSE style questions tend to combine many different topics and skills into 1 question therefore in year 10 and 11 students will experience questions that go beyond routine repetition so they will be required to think about what skills or concepts need to be applied in different contexts.
 Students will also be formally introduced to GCSE exam style questions and will have the opportunity to develop their exam techniques including common errors and misconceptions, layout and workings, checking answers, mastering using a calculator, command words and will be assisted in making their thinking clearer to themselves and others.
 Practical lessons are also included to stimulate more proactive thinking.

-Homework also changes in KS4: Maths will become a weekly set task that lasts approximately 45mins - 1hr.
+Homework also changes in Key stage 4: Maths will become a weekly set task that lasts approximately 45mins - 1hr.
 A physically written task will be set through google classroom and will be done in the students Homework book, and there will also be an interactive task to be done online through Hegarty maths.

 Exam boards